-Human behavior is always changing situation to situation, moment to moment, second to second.
+Human behavior is always changing from situation to situation, moment to moment, second to second.
 But this book is about what doesn’t change.
 It’s about the fundamentals of human behavior.

 About The Book –

-James after discussing fundamentals of our existing habits and how we got them, focuses on four laws of Habit Building and Inversion of those laws of breaking the bad ones.
+James after discussing the fundamentals of our existing habits and how we got them, focuses on four laws of Habit Building and Inversion of those laws of breaking the bad ones.

 Four laws of behavior change – How to create good habits.